tipdevcamp/challenges/README.md

 challenges
 ==========

-Public Repository for all the challenges from the decamps
+Public Repository for all the challenges from the devcamps.
+Add your projects and provide your tests for the same